-Launched in 1992 to design and implement an interdisciplinary programme of research and training in environmental economics and environmental management, the Environment Department at the University of York subsequently expanded to incorporate environmental science and geography.
+Launched in 1992 to design and implement an interdisciplinary programme of research and training in environmental economics and environmental management, the Department of Environment and Geography at the University of York subsequently expanded to incorporate environmental science and geography.
 We are still at the forefront of these exciting and dynamic areas today.

-The Environment Department conducts world-leading research on topics of global environmental importance.
-The impact of our research in ecology and environmental science is ranked by the Times Higher Education as second in the UK and 17th in the world.
+We conduct world-leading research on topics of global environmental importance.
 Our research is highly interdisciplinary across the natural and social sciences, ranging from atmospheric chemistry to environmental economics and policy analysis.
 Our funding comes from numerous sources, including research councils, national and international government agencies, charities and industry.

 Many of our staff sit on international and national committees, demonstrating the recognition of our work at the highest level.
 Through the Stockholm Environment Institute we have particularly strong links to global policy makers such as the United Nations Environment Programme and the World Health Organisation.